kvmuralikrishna1993/CodeBrush/codebrush/CodingPatterns/README.md

 ### Example Problem: Reverse a Linked List
 **Problem:** Given a singly linked list, reverse it.

-## 7. Tree Breadth-First codebrush.Search Pattern
+## 7. Tree Breadth-First Search Pattern
 ### Concept
-Breadth-First codebrush.Search (BFS) is used for level-order traversal of trees, processing nodes level by level.
+Breadth-First Search (BFS) is used for level-order traversal of trees, processing nodes level by level.

 ### Usage
 - Helps in finding shortest paths in trees.